Committee Charter

 7. The Audit Committee shall set clear hiring policies for employees or former employees of the independent registered public accounting firm and for audit partner rotation in compliance with applicable laws and regulations.

-8. The Audit Committee shall consider whether, in order to assure continuing auditor independence, there should be a regular rotation of the independent registered public accounting firm.
+8. The Audit Committee shall consider whether, in order to ensure continuing auditor independence, there should be a regular rotation of the independent registered public accounting firm.

 9. The General Auditor shall functionally report directly to the Audit Committee and administratively to the Chief Executive Officer.